 Research and write a report on a single piece of under-research film or video.
 Your group (2 or 3 people) will be provided access to an original item about which little is known.
-Analyzing the film's content, historical context, archival and material condition, your group will compose a written report assessing the piece significance.
+Analyzing the film's content, historical context, archival and material condition, your group will present a written report assessing the piece's significance.
 Propose a preliminary preservation plan and present a report to class.
-Final research paper must be 10-12 pages, images and cited work included.
+The final research paper must be 10-12 pages, images and cited work included.

 b.
-Archival activities critique
+Archival activities critiques

 Attend any activity in MIAP/Cinema Studies, the city, your community or the country related to the culture of archives.
-For each activity write a 3-5 page critical report summarizing name of the event, place, time, attendance (describe the type of audience and calculate number of attendees), name of speakers/presenters.
+For each activity write a 3-5 page critical report summarizing the name of the event, place, time, attendance (describe the type of audience and calculate a number of attendees), name of speakers/presenters.
 Summarize the main content of the activity.
-Comment on the content and underline the archival component; if a lecture or panel the idoneity and expertise of speakers, interaction with audience, participation, quality of audiovisual materials, engagement.
+Comment on the content and underline the archival component; if a lecture or panel the suitability and expertise of speakers, interaction with audience, participation, quality of audiovisual materials, engagement.
 Describe the venue: quality of projection and sound if a film or if using AV, level of comfort, access; if an exhibit at a museum or gallery, discuss the script, visitor's tools.
 Round up by assessing positive items and /or room to improve.
 Include two images.
-I will be sending invitations and reminders over email, but you may check with me in person or via email on the suitability of a public activity.
-Some suggestions: Wednesday lectures at Cinema Studies, HMD, World Audiovisual Heritage Day activities, visit to Museum of the Moving Image in Astoria, Orphan Films in September, any public screening of a film that is dominantly made with archival material, workshops, lectures on media (analog, magnetic, digital).
+I will be sending invitations and reminders over email, but you may check with me in person or via email on the suitability of the activity you are planning to attend.
+Some suggestions: Friday lectures at Cinema Studies that relate to any topic on MIAP, HMD, World Audiovisual Heritage Day activities, visit to Museum of the Moving Image in Astoria, any public screening of a film that is dominantly made with archival material, preferably followed by some discussion, workshops, lectures on media (analog, magnetic, digital).

-MIAP students: one of your reports must be on your participation in AMIA conference late November.
+MIAP students: one of your reports must be on your participation in the AMIA conference in November.
 Go from a general overview of the conference to particular aspects.
 Comment on at least two panels you attend, evaluate the vendor's café, elaborate if you attend a workshop, talk about the poster/pop up sessions, attend one committee meeting according to your interests, assess the networking value of the conference, and plan on what your future engagement may be.